spacemeshos/docs/docs/start/smapp/advanced_wallet.md

 Go to Settings Screen

-Click on **WALLETS** on in left menu and you’ll see **Display Name** section
+Click on `WALLETS` on in left menu and you’ll see **Display Name** section

 ![](./../../../static/img/smapp/rename1.png)

-After clicking on **RENAME** button, the wallet name will switch to input where you can type in the new name for the wallet
+After clicking on the `RENAME` button, the wallet name will switch to input where you can type in the new name for the wallet

 ![](./../../../static/img/smapp/rename2.png)

-After typing in new name click on **SAVE** button if you want to finish renaming, or **CANCEL** if you wish to leave the existing name
+After typing in new name click on `SAVE` button if you want to finish renaming, or `CANCEL` if you wish to leave the existing name

-If you clicked **SAVE** button you will see that your wallet has the new name you chose:
+If you clicked `SAVE` button you will see that your wallet has the new name you chose:

 ![](./../../../static/img/smapp/rename3.png)